jimbohalper/EPL_predictor/README.md

 Summer signings' suitability

 All these and more will be considered in the creation of this year's premier league position predictor

+Gathering the data to be used, I made use of the final table from each of the seasons considered from the official premier league website.
+To get the xG of all teams from each of the seasons, I got data from Understat.com